crossplane/crossplane/docs/introduction/composition.md

       # the MySQLServer.
     - name: hostname
       fromConnectionSecretKey: endpoint
+      # In some cases it may be desirable to inject a fixed connection secret
+      # value, for example to expose fixed, non-sensitive connection details
+      # like standard ports that are not published to the composed resource's
+      # connection secret.
+    - name: port
+      value: "3306"
     # A MySQLInstance that uses this Composition will also be composed of an
     # Azure MySQLServerFirewallRule.
   - base: